 Figure 5.
-The environment of a large post-merging galaxy cluster ( $M \approx 10^{15} h^{-1} \, \mathrm{M}{\odot}$ ) in our simulation with radiative gas physics and star formation including CRs from structure formation shocks only (model S2).
+The environment of a large post-merging galaxy cluster ($M \simeq 10^{15} \, h^{-1} \, \mathrm{M}\odot$) in our simulation with radiative gas physics and star formation including CRs from structure formation shocks only (model S2).
 Shown are the line-of-sight averaged density (top left side), the mass weighted temperature (top right side), the Mach number of shocks weighted by the energy dissipation rate in colour (while the brightness displays the logarithm of the dissipation rate, bottom left side), and the Mach number of shocks weighted by the energy injection rate of CR protons in colour (while the brightness displays the logarithm of the CR proton energy injection rate, bottom right side).
 For better comparison, we used the same colour and brightness scale in the bottom plots.
-Only CR protons with a dimensionless momentum $q = \beta \gamma > 30$ have been considered for calculating the CR energy density since lower energetic CR protons are not detectable at radio frequencies $\nu > 120$ MHz by means of hadronically produced secondary electrons. galaxy.
+Only CR protons with a dimensionless momentum $q = \beta \gamma > 30$ have been considered for calculating the CR energy density since lower energetic CR protons are not detectable at radio frequencies $\nu > 120$ MHz by means of hadronically produced secondary electrons. pressure $X{\rm CR} = P{\rm CR}/P{\rm tot}$, where $P{\rm tot} = P{\rm CR} + P{\rm th}$ (top right panel in Fig. 6).
+The relative CR pressure $X{\rm CR}$ acquires comparatively high values within the WHIM that are hydrodynamically important, their importance decreases (on average) as we move inwards due to a combination of the following reasons: (1) weak central flow shocks are inefficient in accelerating CRs (e.g., Paper I) and (2) adiabatic compression of a composite of CRs and thermal gas disfavours the CR pressure relative to the thermal pressure due to the softer equation of state of CRs.
+Within each individual galaxy as well as within the cluster centre, the CR pressure reaches equipartition or dominates the thermal pressure as can be seen by the numerous yellow points sprinkled over the map, each corresponding to a galaxy.
 This is due to the long CR cooling time scales compared to those of the thermal gas, an effect that diminishes the thermal gas pressure relative to that of CRs (Paper I).
 It is very instructive to compare the CR proton to the CR electron pressure since protons and electrons are subject to different cooling mechanisms due to their large mass difference.
-The CR proton cooling timescale is generally larger than that of CR electrons such that protons accumulate within the ICM on a Hubble timescale and maintain a comparatively smooth distribution over the cluster volume (top panels of Fig. 6).
-This implies that the CR proton pressure traces the time integrated non-equilibrium activities of a cluster and is only modulated by recent dynamical activities (see also Paper I, for average values of the relative CR energy in different dynamical cluster environments).
-In contrast, the pressure of primary CR electrons resembles the current dynamical, non-equilibrium activity of the forming structure and results in an inhomogeneous and aspherical spatial distribution.
-To underpin this argument, in the bottom panels of Fig. 6, we show the mass-weighted CR electron pressure relative to the total pressure $X{\rm CRe} = P{\rm CRe}/P{\rm tot}$ .
-On the left side, we show the relative pressure
+The CR proton cooling timescale is generally larger than that of CR electrons such that protons accumulate within the ICM on a Hubble